-Criteria for CoE SROP (only non-University of Michigan Students are eligible)
+Criteria for CoE SROP (only non-University of Michigan Students, U-M Flint, and U-M Dearborn students are eligible)

-- Only U.S. citizens, permanent residents, or undocumented students with Deferred Action for Childhood Arrival (DACA) are eligible.
+- Only U.S. citizens, permanent residents, or non-U.S. citizens with DACA are eligible.

-- Must have entered or completed their junior year (preference will be given to those who have completed three years of study) by the time of the SROP internship.
-Students graduating in December 2017 or May 2018 receive first priority.
+- Must completed their sophomore or junior year (preference will be given to those who have completed three years of study) by the time of the SROP internship.
+Students graduating in December 2018 or May 2019 receive first priority.

 - Students who have attained a GPA of 3.5 or above are strongly recommended.